cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 #### Mesh gateway configuration

-Get one of the [pre-configured mesh nodes](#mesh-node-basic-config) that has at the very least two ethernet ports, a LAN port and a WAN port.
+Get one of the [pre-configured mesh nodes](#mesh-node-basic-config) that has at the very least two Ethernet ports, a LAN port and a WAN port.
 (This, of course, is not required for a gateway device because [there are multiple ways to connect to WAN](https://openwrt.org/docs/guide-user/network/wan/internet.connection) but having separate physical ports makes the explanation much simpler to follow.
 If that is not your case, just adapt to whatever interfaces you have configured that play the role of default `lan` and `wan`.)

 If you've configured this node as a [dumb access point](https://openwrt.org/docs/guide-user/network/wifi/dumbap) to temporarily give it access to the Internet while updating and installing packages, undo the configuration before proceeding because we will use both the `firewall` and `dhcp` config files in the gateway configuration.
 {: .notice--warning }